 Terms and Conditions

-- All examination and course bookings must be made and paid for online with the exception of companies with whom the IBD has existing invoicing agreements.
+- All examination, course and tutorial bookings must be made and paid for online companies with whom the IBD has existing invoicing agreements.
 Where there are existing invoicing agreements registrations are not confirmed until the IBD has received payment (or PO numbers in cases where we have agreed payment by invoice).
 If you are unsure if your company has an arrangement with the IBD please contact email@example.com for help.

-- If you are applying for a course and or an examination on behalf of someone else, it is your duty to make them aware that you are providing their personal data to us.
+- If you are applying for an examination, course and/or a tutorial on behalf of someone else, it is your duty to make them aware that you are providing their personal data to us.
 Our lawful basis for processing this data is that it is ‘necessary for the performance of a contract, or to take steps to enter into a contract’, as set out in the Data Protection Act 2018.

-- Upon successful completion of registration and payment candidates will be sent a confirmation email and a link to the essential learning materials.
+- Upon successful completion of registration and payment, candidates will be sent a confirmation email and a link to the learning materials.
+The IBD Feesfurther sets out what is included.

-- Candidates are reminded that IBD Examinations are based on the contents of each syllabus which can be accessed on the IBD's website (https://www.ibd.org.uk/ibd-qualifications/).
+- Exam candidates are reminded that IBD Examinations are based on the contents of each syllabus which can be accessed on the IBD's website (https://www.ibd.org.uk/ibd-qualifications/) and are subject to the IBD Examination Regulations (Exam Policies (ibd.org.uk)

 - Changes to your personal details must be updated by logging into MyIBD.

-- Candidates should note that the IBD has the right to request delegate names from IBD Accredited of Approved Tutors subject to requirements of the Data Protection Act 2018.
+Exam candidates should note that the IBD has the right to request delegate names from IBD providers subject to requirements of the Data Protection Act 2018.

 Membership Terms and Conditions